 Language development theories aren't abstract academic exercises.
 They're maps of how children actually learn to speak, listen, read and think.
 Every time we hold a conversation with a child, read a story aloud, model a new word or create a predictable routine, we're applying insights from decades of research.

 As you reflect on your own classroom or setting, ask yourself: Am I talking enough with children?
 Am I creating space for their talk?
 Do my routines support language growth?
 Am I responding to what children say and building on it?
 Do I match my language to their level of understanding?
-These aren't questions about theory; they're about practice.
-But theory,good theory,makes better practice possible.
+These aren't questions about theory; they're about practise.
+But theory,good theory,makes better practise possible.

 Back to Blog